Grouse Mountain is Vancouver’s number one tourist attraction.

 If you’re visiting during the summer time there is a free downtown shuttle available with the purchase of your Grouse Mountain admission ticket.

-Leaving from Canada Place, the shuttle takes about 30 minutes and is available on a first come-first serve basis.
+Leaving from Canada Place, the shuttle takes about 30 minutes to get to Grouse’s North Vancouver base. the shuttle is available on a first come-first serve basis.

 Departures are available approximately every 30 minutes from 9:00 am – 6:00 pm, with the exception of an hour break from 1:00 – 2:00 pm.